-Bokeh is one of the hottest effects in wedding photography.
+Of the many edits you can make to your wedding photography, Bokeh is one of the hottest effects.
 You can create this effect using a camera and lens, or you can use Adobe Lightroom to create this effect after you have already taken the image.
 We put together a wedding photography editing tutorial to help you understand the basics of bokeh, as well as how to add bokeh in Lightroom to create unforgettable images for your clients.

 How to Add Bokeh in Lightroom

 Photographers love showing off their skills by incorporating bokeh into their photos.
 Wedding photographers, in particular, love using it to create an even more romantic setting.
 As a photo editor for photographers, we take the majority of photography edits off your plate.
 For adjustments that continue to highlight your unique photography style, like adding bokeh to images, we know it is important for you to understand the proper use of this technique so you feel comfortable with it and can quickly apply it.

 Bokeh (or otherwise known as boke) is a Japanese word.
 Its literal translation means, “to blur.”
 In photography, this is exactly what the photographer does when adding bokeh.

 There are many uses of the bokeh technique.
 Sometimes a wedding photographer uses this technique to force the viewer’s eye to focus only on one subject in the photo.
 Other times this technique is used to create an artistic effect in a photograph.
 This is one of the most popular techniques in photography, as using bokeh for wedding photos will give your work a whimsical and dreamy quality.
 Learning how to create bokeh in Lightroom and add it to your images is a valuable tool to have as a wedding photographer.